TL;DR Answer Box

 - Global diversification over stock-picking

-Your FIRE number = 25 × your annual expenses.
+FIRE number = 25 × your annual expenses

 The Different Types of FIRE

 Not all FIRE journeys look the same.
-Here are three popular variations:
+Here are three common variations:

 Fat FIRE

 High-income earners who want financial freedom without sacrificing lifestyle.
-Requires larger savings and investments but allows luxury in retirement.
+This requires larger savings and a bigger portfolio, but supports more comfort and flexibility.

 Lean FIRE

-Minimalist living with expenses as low as $25K–$40K/year.
-Extreme frugality allows for early exit from the workforce, but may not be sustainable for families.
+A minimalist approach with expenses as low as $25K–$40K/year.
+Extreme frugality can speed up the timeline, but may be harder to sustain—especially for families.

 Barista FIRE

-Blends part-time or passion work with investments to cover expenses.
-You leave your high-stress job but continue working on your terms.
-Great for phased or hybrid retirement.
+A hybrid approach that blends part-time or passion work with investment income.
+You leave the high-stress job, but keep some income flowing on your terms.
+This often pairs well with phased or hybrid retirement.

 How to Prepare for Financial Independence

-Here’s a step-by-step plan to build your FIRE path:
+Here’s a step-by-step path to build your FIRE plan:

-3–6 months of expenses in cash to weather unexpected storms. - Max Out Tax-Advantaged Accounts:
+Hold 3–6 months of expenses in cash to handle surprises without forced selling.

-- Invest in a Globally Diversified, Low-Cost Portfolio:
+3) Invest in a Globally Diversified, Low-Cost Portfolio

-Stick with passive funds that minimize fees and maximize compounding. - Reassess the 4% Rule:
+Stick with passive funds that minimize fees and maximize compounding.
+The goal is repeatability—not perfection.

 Is FIRE Realistic for You?

-Let’s get real, FIRE isn’t for everyone.
-If you’re raising children, caring for aging parents, or carrying significant financial responsibilities, an aggressive savings rate may feel out of reach.
+Let’s be honest: FIRE isn’t for everyone in its most extreme form.
+If you’re raising children, caring for aging parents, or carrying major responsibilities, an aggressive savings rate may feel out of reach.

-But here’s the good news: you don’t have to retire at 40 to benefit from FIRE.
-Even moderate savings increases and intentional investing can:
+But you don’t have to retire at 40 to benefit from FIRE.
+Even moderate increases in saving and intentional investing can:

 - Reduce financial stress